behdadetezadi/oopp-project-splitty/README.md

 Live Language Switch

-Live Language Switch is available in Login page, Start page and Event Ovrerview Page.
+Live Language Switch is available in Login page, Start page and Event Overview Page.

 Current Live Language Switch fully supports three languages (Dutch, German, English) but it is very flexible the user can download the keys of the words to translate (via download template option) and fill them in with the desired language and email them to the developers and the developers can easily include that language in the switch.